-The Hospice and Palliative Nurses Association is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation (ANCC).
-Provider number P0284.
+The Hospice and Palliative Nurses Association (HPNA) is accredited as a provider of nursing continuing professional development (NCPD) by the American Nurses Credentialing Center's (ANCC's) Commission on Accreditation under Provider number P0284.

-The faculty and planners of this accredited continuing professional development activity have disclosed no relevant financial, professional, or personal relationship with ineligible companies pertaining to the faculty selection, delivery, and evaluation of this activity.
+The faculty and planners of this accredited continuing professional development conference have disclosed no relevant financial, professional, or personal relationship with ineligible companies pertaining to the faculty selection, content development, delivery, and evaluation of this conference activity.

 Registrations that are cancelled in writing up to 3 weeks prior to the event will be refunded minus a $50 administrative fee.
 Cancellations received less than 1 week prior to the event will not be refunded.
 Please contact the HPNA Education Department about cancellations at [email protected].
 Cancellations requests must be received in writing.